-This course caters to students who already possess good knowledge of basic mathematical concepts, and who are equipped with the skills needed to apply mathematical techniques correctly.
-The majority of these students will expect to need a sound mathematical background as they prepare for future studies in subjects such as chemistry, economics, psychology and business administration.

-This course focuses on introducing important mathematical concepts through the development of mathematical techniques.
-The intention is to introduce students to these concepts in a comprehensible and coherent way, without insisting on all of the mathematical rigour required by the higher level course.
-Although this course does not have the depth found in the mathematics higher level course, it is still a very challenging course and would be suitable for students who have followed the MYP mathematics extended (or equivalent) in grade 10, or students who have achieved at least a grade 5, but preferably a grade 6 or 7, in the MYP mathematics grade 10.
+This standard level course caters to students who already possess good knowledge of basic mathematical concepts, and who are equipped with the skills needed to apply mathematical techniques correctly.
+The majority of these students will expect to need a sound mathematical background as they prepare for future studies in subjects such as biology, chemistry, economics, psychology and business administration.
+Although this course does not have the depth found in the higher level course, it is still a challenging course and would be suitable for students who have followed the MYP mathematics extended (or equivalent) in grade 10, or students who have achieved at least a grade 5, but preferably a grade 6 or 7, in the MYP mathematics grade 10.